 But it is not the only shortcoming of classical physics.
 In quantum mechanics, particles can exist in a superposition state, like the famous Schrödinger cat being alive and dead simultaneously.

 In this new study, scientists successfully entangled the photon and the phonon produced in an incoming laser photon’s fission inside the crystal.
 They did this by designing an experiment in which the photon-photon pair could be created at two different instants.
 Classically, it would result in a situation where the pair is created at time t1 with a 50% probability or at a later time t2 with a 50% probability.

 Here, scientists played a trick to generate an entangled state.
 They arranged the experiment in such a way that not even the faintest trace of the light-vibration pair creation time (t1 vs. t2) was left in the universe.

 In other words, they erased information about t1 and t2.
 Quantum mechanics then predicts that the photon-photon pair becomes entangled and exists in a superposition of time t1andt2.
 This prediction was beautifully confirmed by the measurements, which yielded results incompatible with the classical probabilistic theory.

-By showing entanglement between light and vibration in a crystal that one could hold in their finger during the experiment, the new study creates a bridge between our daily experience and the fascinating realm of quantum mechanics.
+By showing the entanglement between light and vibration in a crystal that one could hold in one’s finger during the experiment, the new study creates a bridge between our daily experience and the fascinating realm of quantum mechanics.